patrykk7/snake/README.md

-Simple snake game in C++ with Raylib library.
+Simple snake game in C++ with Raylib library.<br/>
-I followed the youtube tutorial and then added my own several functionalities.
+I followed the youtube tutorial and then added my own several functionalities.<br/>
 Credit to the author: https://youtu.be/LGqsnM_WEK4